-What does the school offer for a student with SEND?
+What does the academy offer for a student with SEND?

 To support Learning, Achievement and Attainment